 So I decided to write a short tutorial about cutting glass bottles that is easy and produces great results every time.
 Once you learn how to do it you can make all sorts of interesting decorations for your home with used bottles or jars—just be careful not to get hurt in the process.

 If you want to learn how to cut glass bottles, you’re in luck!
 It is a fun and creative way to make decorations for your home.
 The art of cutting glass bottles can be difficult if you don’t know-how.
 However, with the right tools and techniques, anyone can do it!

 How to cut glass bottles or jars

 This particular glass-cutting process is a pretty simple one, but it’s important to take precautions.
 Glass can be temperamental and break at any time – even if you follow the instructions to a letter.
 Always wear gloves, goggles, and a respirator for protection.

 To make sure the bottles are clean and ready to use, wash them thoroughly.
 It’s also important to remove labels or other stickers from the containers before moving on to the next step.

 Make a cutting block

 Make a cutting block out of scrap wood.
 This is to help you make an even cut at the same height.
 You can check the second video down below for more details.
-If you haven’t got a wooden block you can use a glass or a mug.
-Place it upside down and secure the glass cutting tool with a ducktape on top.
+If you haven’t got a wooden block, you can use a glass or a mug.
+Place it upside down and secure the glass cutting tool with duck tape on the top.
 Make sure it doesn’t move.